Travis County Parks

 News and Alerts

-Reservations are now open through February 1st.
-The remainder of February reservations will be available beginning Thursday, January 1st, 2026.
+Reservations are now open through March 1st.
+The remainder of March reservations will be available beginning Monday, February 2nd, 2026.

 -Always wear a life jacket on the Highland Lakes, which are now more than 100 feet deep in places. -Never swim alone and keep a close eye on every member of your group. -Avoid letting dogs swim near floating algae mats and take care to rinse dogs with clean water after they swim.